> Folk Music > Songs > Andrew Lammie / Mill o’ Tifty’s Annie

 Everyman’s Book of British Ballads Last Leaves of Traditional Ballads and Ballad Airs The Oxford Book of Ballads The Seeds of Love Traveller’s Joy Songs From North-East Scotland

 Jeannie Robertson sang Bonnie Annie and Andrew Lammie to Alan Lomax in London in November 1953.
 This recording was included in 1998 on her Rounder CD The Queen Among the Heather.
-A version sung by her nephew Stanley Robertson to Mike Yates in Aberdeen on 23 March 2002 was included in 2002 on Yates’ Kyloe anthology of songs, stories and ballads from Scottish Travellers, Travellers’ Tales Volume 1, and in in 2006 in Mike Yates’ book of songs of English and Scottish travellers and gypsies, Traveller’s Joy.
+A version sung by her nephew Stanley Robertson to Mike Yates in Aberdeen on 23 March 2002 was included in 2002 on Yates’ Kyloe anthology of songs, stories and ballads from Scottish Travellers, Travellers’ Tales Volume 1, and in 2006 in Mike Yates’ book of songs of English and Scottish travellers and gypsies, Traveller’s Joy.

 Mill of Tifty, Fyvie, Aberdeenshire (historic postcard)